Operation Epsom: Subsequent operations

 The increasingly costly static defence led to disputes in the German high command.
 On the evening of 1 July in a conversation with Wilhelm Keitel, Rundstedt said "Make peace, you fools."
 Shortly afterwards, Günther von Kluge replaced him as Commander in Chief West.
-Due to his disagreements with Hitler over how the campaign should be conducted, Schweppenburg was replaced by Heinrich Eberbach as commander of Panzer Group West.
+Due to his disagreements with Hitler over how the campaign should be conducted, Geyr was replaced by Heinrich Eberbach as commander of Panzer Group West.

 During the lull both sides made changes to their dispositions.
 The 53rd (Welsh) Infantry Division relieved the 15th (Scottish) Infantry Division in the west of the British salient, while the 43rd (Wessex) Infantry Division relieved the infantry of the 11th Armoured Division who were still holding the Odon bridgehead.
 The Germans moved up the 277th Infantry Division which began to relieve the 9th SS Panzer Division and the battle group of the 2nd SS Panzer Division.

 A few days later the British Second Army launched Operation Charnwood, to take Caen.
 This incorporated the postponed attack on Carpiquet, originally planned for Epsom as Operation Ottawa but now codenamed Operation Windsor.
 In a frontal assault the northern half of the city was captured, with the remaining portions being taken during Operations Atlantic and Goodwood in the third week of July.
 Fighting in the Odon Valley continued and on 10 July Operation Jupiter was launched by VIII Corps to push back the German forces near the village of Baron-sur-Odon, retake Hill 112 and advance to the River Orne.
 The Second Battle of the Odon began on 15 July to divert German attention from the ground where Operation Goodwood was to take place.
 The second battle has been called one of the bloodiest encounters of the campaign.